-7.31 The current Federation of Maintained Schools and Miscellaneous Amendments (Wales) Regulations 2010 are enabling which means schools do not have to federate if they do not wish to.
-Because the regulations have only been in place since April 2010 no schools in Wales have federated yet under a single governing body, although federation pilots are being established in some local authorities, and we know that other authorities are interested in exploring the options and benefits of having school federation.
-At this stage therefore whilst evidence from federation in England can provide us with examples and case studies, it is not known first hand exactly how successful school federation might be in Wales.

-7.32 The proposed Measure would give local authorities a power to secure federation of schools and a power for the Welsh Ministers to direct that the local authority, governing body of a maintained school or a federation propose a federation of two or more small schools, a federation of one or more small schools and one or more maintained schools (that are not small schools), or a federation of one or more small schools and a federation.
+- 7.31 The current Federation of Maintained Schools and Miscellaneous Amendments (Wales) Regulations 2010 are enabling which means schools do not have to federate if they do not wish to.
+The regulations have been in place since April 2010 and whilst no schools in Wales have federated under a single governing body we are aware that some schools across Wales are exploring the options and benefits that federation can offer.
+To assist schools and local authorities with the federation process five federation pilots have been established in Gwynedd, Wrexham, Blaenau Gwent, Rhondda Cynon Taf and Carmarthenshire At this stage therefore whilst evidence from federation in England can provide us with examples and case studies, it is not known first hand exactly how successful school federation might be in Wales. - 7.32 The proposed Measure would give local authorities a power to secure federation of schools that a local authority, governing body of a maintained school or a federation, propose: - a federation of two or more schools, - a federation of two or more small schools. - a federation of one or more small schools and one or more maintained schools (that are not small schools), or a federation of one or more small schools and a federation.